gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

     Task.WhenAll(processesToEnd.Select(x => x.EndAsync()));
 ```

-Even if you write a single-threaded app, you still get the benefits of asynchronouse code here: the processes are shut down in parallel and no CPU threads are wasted.
+Even if you write a single-threaded app, you still get the benefits of asynchronous code here: the processes are shut down in parallel and no CPU threads are wasted.

 (Reminder: the correct way to wait for the completion of an asynchronous task in synchronous code is to use [`TaskBridge`](../Gapotchenko.FX.Threading#taskbridge))